Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/az-synapse-private-link.md

     - Type: Azure Synapse
     - Server name:
     - Azure Synapse workspace resource ID:
-    - <Constant name="cloud" /> multi-tenant environment: EMEA
+    - dbt Azure multi-tenant environment (EMEA):
-    - Azure region: Region that hosts your Synapse workspace (like, WestEurope, NorthEurope)
+    - Azure Synapse workspace region (e.g., WestEurope, NorthEurope):
     ```
 5. Once our Support team confirms the the endpoint has been created, navigate to the Azure Synapse workspace in the Azure Portal and browse to **Security** > **Private endpoint connections**.
 In the **Private endpoint connections** table, highlight the `dbt` named option and select **Approve**.
 Confirm with Support that the connection has been approved so they can validate the connection and make it available for use in  <Constant name="cloud" />.